zaurbbb/moodlekiller-back-end-php-laravel/README.md

     php artisan serve

 You can now access the server at http://localhost:8000.
-You should be registered first, after you can manage site in phpMyAdmin with adding courses, users, marks and etc.
+You should be registered first, after you can manage site in phpMyAdmin with adding courses, users, marks and etc. You can see the demonstration of the project by the link https://youtu.be/csaKDw5NoEQ